Decomposition of degenerate Gromov-Witten invariants: Examples

 \subsubsection{Expansion and description of moduli space for $n_1=n_2=1$}

 To explore the existence of the relevant logarithmic curves, we again turn to \S\ref{calculationalsection}.
-First let us construct a curve whose decorated tropical curve has $n_1=n_2=1$.
-The image of this curve in $\Delta(X)$ yields a subdivision of $\Delta(X)$ which in turn yields a refinement of $\Sigma(X)$, and hence a log \'etale morphism $\tilde X\rightarrow X$.
+First let us construct a curve whose decorated tropical map has $n_1=n_2=1$.
+The image of this curve in $\Delta(X)$ yields a subdivision of $\Delta(X)$ which in turn yields a refinement of $\Sigma(X)$, and hence a log \'etale morphism $\tilde X\arr X$.
 It is easy to see that this is just a weighted blow-up of $f_0\times \{0\}$ and $f_{\infty}\times \{0\}$ in $X=Y\times\AA^1$; the weights depend on the precise location of $P_1$ and $P_2$, but if they are taken to have distance 1 from the origin, the subdivision will correspond to an ordinary blow-up.
-The central fibre is now as depicted in Figure \ref{F2curvebad}, with the proper transforms of the sections meeting the central fibre at the points $p_1,p_2,p_3$ as depicted.
+The central fibre is now as depicted in Figure~\ref{F2curvebad}, with the proper transforms of the sections meeting the central fibre at the points $p_1,p_2,p_3$ as depicted.

 The logarithmic curve then has three irreducible components, one mapping to $C_0$ and the other two mapping to the two exceptional divisors, each isomorphic to $\PP^1\times\PP^1$.
 These latter two components each map isomorphically to a curve of class $(1,1)$ on the exceptional divisor, and is constrained to pass through $p_i$ and the point where $C_0$ meets the exceptional divisor.
 There is in fact a pencil of such curves.
 We remark that all $7$ marked points are visible in Figure~\ref{F2curvebad}, but the curves in the exceptional divisors meet the left-most and right-most curves transversally, and not tangent as it appears in the picture.
-By Theorem~\ref{curveconstruction}, {any such} stable map then has a log enhancement, and composing with the map $\tilde X\rightarrow X$ gives a stable logarithmic map over the standard log point whose tropicalization is one of the rigid curves with $n_1=n_2=1$.

-{One can show that the relevant moduli space in $\tilde X_0$ has two components isomorphic to $\PP^1 \times \PP^1$, depending on which sides $x_3$ and $x_4$ lie.
-The virtual fundamental class of each component is in fact the top Chern class of the rank-2 trivial bundle, namely 0.
-This moduli space maps injectively to the moduli space of $X_0$.}
+By Theorem~\ref{curveconstruction}, {any such} stable map then has a log enhancement, and composing with the map $\tilde X\arr X$ gives a stable logarithmic map over the standard log point whose tropicalization is one of the rigid curves with $n_1=n_2=1$.
+Thus the relevant moduli space of stable log maps to $\tilde X_0$ has two components, each isomorphic to $\PP^1 \times \PP^1$, depending on which sides $x_3$ and $x_4$ lie.
+This moduli space maps injectively to the moduli space of stable log maps to $X_0$.